Howdy friend and Welcome aboard!!

-The Shure SRH840 is a closed back, circumaural headphone with an excellent mid-range and articulate bass response.
-There were some complaints that the bass simply wasn’t enough, but the vast majority of peeps loved the fact that it fit right in with the song rather than detracting from the rest of the sound signature (i.e. the mid-range and treble).
+The Shure SRH840 is a closed-back, circumaural headphone with an excellent mid-range and articulate bass response.
+There were some complaints that the bass simply wasn’t enough, but the vast majority of peeps loved the fact that it fits right in with the song rather than detracting from the rest of the sound signature (i.e. the mid-range and treble).

 Build and Comfort

-Build wise, they are pretty darn solid, but a unanimous decision was the fact that 1) They are heavy, and 2) They tend to dig into your head, causing discomfort and even pain.
-This was apparent in even the overwhelming positive reviews.
-So not quite a deal breaker, but something to definitely consider.
+Build-wise, they are pretty darn solid, but a unanimous decision was the fact that 1) They are heavy, and 2) They tend to dig into your head, causing discomfort and even pain.
+This was apparent in even the overwhelmingly positive reviews.
+So not quite a deal-breaker, but something to definitely consider.
 That said, they are decently comfortable, but you will find yourself taking breaks and adjusting every so often.

 - Excellent mid-range.

-- Bass is balanced, fits in with the rest of the sound.
+- The bass is balanced, fits in with the rest of the sound.
 It’s simply more articulate.